rendered-obsolete/rendered-obsolete.github.io/_posts/2018/2018-10-17-rust-ffi-nng.md

                     ctx.start_receive();
 ```

 The line extracting `Option<nng_aio>` warrants explanation.
-In other places I use the more typical:
+In other places we use the more typical:
 ```rust
 if let Some(ref mut aio) = ctx.aio {
 ```

-But I can't do that here:
+But can't do that here:
 ```
 error[E0499]: cannot borrow `*ctx` as mutable more than once at a time --> runng/src/protocol/pull.rs:113:37